NOW SHOWING // Un-Boxing

 Un-Boxing opened in mid-May 2021 in Cambridgeshire (England) with aTE founder, Gudrun Filipska.
 The works in the touring exhibition have come from across the globe, with the opening show including work by Marina Amaral, Hana Wilde, Laura Copsey, Martin Dixon, Sydney Lancaster, Vicki Piersig, Michelle Kohler, Diane Eagles, Andrew Howe, Kim V Goldsmith, Reb Green and her students at MICA, Georgina Reskala, Lizzy Sampson, Sarah le Quang Sang, Roelnant Meijer, Sarah Scaife, Alisa Oleva, Imi Maufe, Hannah Stageman, Anette Friedrich Johannessen, Carly Butler, Emily Van Lidth de Jeude, Caro Williams, Romina Cristi, Elisabeth Elegeert, Leonie Andrews, Sarah Basha, Jessica Longmore, Laurel Terleski, Sara Trillo, and Jessie Pangas.

-Next stop for Un-Boxing is Anglesey (Wales), then Suffolk (England), Versailles (France), Saint Croix de Mareuil (France), and Copenhagen (Denmark).
+Un-Boxing destinations include Anglesey (Wales), Suffolk (England), Versailles (France), Saint Croix de Mareuil (France), and Copenhagen (Denmark).
 The second stage of Un-Boxing will take a more experimental form, developing its own network of hosts around a series of anchor locations including The Maryland Institute College of Art, Pittsburgh (USA), Pensylvania (USA), Pender Island (Canada), and Vancouver Island (Canada).
 You’ll find updates on the touring works on aTE’s Instagram account.

 Images of postcards from Plas Bodfa, Anglesey Wales.
 Images: Julie Upmeyer